John Anderson Lodge: Demolition

 On August 6, 2019, the City of Ormond Beach, Florida issued Demolition Permit number 19-00005662.
 The John Anderson Lodge was demolished in September 2019.

 Delisting from the National Register of Historic Places

 In July 2022, a petition to delist the John Anderson Lodge from the National Register of Historic Places was sent to the Florida Department of Historic Resources.
+On August 22, 2023, the National Park Service officially removed (delisted) the John Anderson Lodge from the National Register of Historic Places.